diamondheartke/Lumina/README.md

 # Lumina

-AI - powered adaptive learning platform — tutor + quizzes + timetable generator.
+Lumina - an AI powered platform with a virtual tutor and timetable generator